-Learning Goals Objectives Assessment 1.
-Our graduates will be 1.1.
-Our students will produce quality Yes, with term effective business and research-oriented documents. project.
+Learning Goals Objectives Assessment Our graduates will be effective 1.1.
+Our students will produce quality business and research-oriented documents.
+Yes, with term project. communicators.

-communicators.
 1.2.
 Students are able to professionally present their ideas and also logically explain and defend their argument.
 No. Our graduates will be skilled in team work and leadership.
 2.1.
 Students will be able to lead and participate in group for projects, discussion, and presentation.
 Yes, with team project.
 2.2.
 Students will be able to apply leadership theories and related skills.
 No. 3.
 Our graduates will be trained in ethics.
 3.1.
 In a case setting, students will use appropriate techniques to analyze business problems and identify the ethical aspects, provide a solution and defend it.
 No. 3.2.
 Our students will practice ethics in the duration of the program.
-Yes, in the duration of the program.
-4. Our graduates will have a global perspective.
+No. Our graduates will have a global perspective.
 4.1.
 Students will have an international exposure.
 No. 5.
-Our graduates will be skilled in problem-solving and critical thinking.
-5.1.
+Our graduates will be skilled in problem-solving and critical 5.1.
 Our students will have a good understanding of fundamental theories in their fields.
-Yes, with class exercises and term project.
+Yes, with class exercises and term project. thinking.
 5.2.
 Our students will be prepared to face problems in various business settings and find solutions.
 Yes, with class exercises and term project.
 5.3.
 Our students will demonstrate competency in critical thinking.
 Yes, with class exercises and term project.